plasne/ADFHDIPIG-pipeline/Monitor/README.md

 ![create-internal-app](docs/create-internal-app.png)

-6. Make not of the "Application ID"; this is the "clientId" for the internal application in the configuration file.
+6. Make note of the "Application ID"; this is the "clientId" for the internal application in the configuration file.

 ![application-id](docs/application-id.png)